open-policy-agent/opa/site/documentation/references/rest/index.md

 If the path does not refer to an existing document, the server will attempt to create all of the necessary containing documents.
 This behavior is similar in principle to the Unix command `mkdir -p`.

 The server will respect the `If-None-Match` header if it is set to `*`.
-In this case, the server will not ovewrite an existing document located at the path.
+In this case, the server will not overwrite an existing document located at the path.

 #### Example Request To Initialize Document With If-None-Match